 I’ve been thinking lately about the topic of letting go and how difficult it can sometimes be.
 Whether it’s a job, physical possession, or relationship of some type, it’s never easy to do.
 It can be so freeing though.
 A host of new possibilities await once the first step into the unknown is achieved.
 For myself, this involves leaving the job I’m currently at.

 Some have told me to stay at this job until I find another (which could be sound advice for some people) but that would violate my ethos.
-I live a Frugal Minimalist lifestyle partly because I enjoy it, but also because it gives me the freedom to not be chained to a job.
+I live a Financially Minimalist lifestyle partly because I enjoy it, but also because it gives me the freedom to not be chained to a job.
 Leaving says to the mind “by the way, this is real so get out there and find work you really want to do.”
 New possibilities are exciting and help fuel my adventurous spirit.
 I don’t want to look back in 10 years regretting inaction.

 Putting my life aside now, take a minute to think about your own life.
 Imagine the things that add the most stress or clutter to it.
 Now imagine letting them go and the freedom that comes with it.
 The deep relaxing breath you’re able to take afterward.
 Why not make this a reality for yourself?
 In the end, the new possibilities and the growth they bring will be worth it.
 Sure, there will be some risk (there always is) but just as with investing, you can’t get a large payout without a little risk.
 (You won’t get much return on investment if your entire portfolio is Bonds.)